Step-parent adoptions are some of the most common adoptions in Oklahoma and elsewhere.

 Since 1932, the name Fry & Elder has been synonymous with Oklahoma legal excellence.

-The firm has been named to highly-regarded U.S. News & World Report’s Best Law Firms List each of the past five years and its attorneys include the following:
+The firm has been named to highly-regarded U.S. News & World Report’s Best Law Firms List each of the past six and its attorneys include the following:

 - One of only 19 attorneys in the state to be a Fellow of the American Academy of Matrimonial Lawyers